bmidgley/uaa/docs/Guide.rst

 vmc push # in an app dir

-Execute the yeti suite with retries for flaky apps
+Execute the yeti suite with retries in case of timeouts

 vmc target api.cf116.dev.las01.vcsops.com